PeterCamilleri/CX16/docs/more_memory.md

 How can the amount of high, banked RAM installed be determined?
 The system kernal includes a function that returns the amount of banked memory installed.
-This can be seen in detail in the kernal documentation (TODO) however (Spoiler Alert) one of the takeaways from all this information is that banked memory is a resource that needs to be managed or there are going to be collisions and conflicts.
+This can be seen in detail in the kernal documentation (TODO).
+However (Spoiler Alert) one of the takeaways from all this information is that banked memory is a resource that needs to be managed or there are going to be collisions and conflicts.